Family Food on the Table

 Leftover baked chicken thighs will keep, once cooled, in a covered container in the refrigerator for up to 5 days.

-Slice them, reheat if desired, and use for sandwiches, wraps, grain bowls and more.
+Slice the chicken, reheat if desired, and use for sandwiches, wraps, grain bowls and more.

 I hope you give this a try for a simple, but seriously flavorful, easy chicken dinner soon.